zensolution/SummerProgramming/AP/01_Primitive_Types.md

      (C) System.out.print(1 + "love" + Java");
      (D) System.out.println(1 + "love" + "Java"); (E) System.out.print("I love" + " " + "Java");
      ````
+### Four Data Types

+1. Data Types
+    - integer (int): positive numbers, negative numbers, and zero.
+    - double (double): positive, negative, or zero, and can be a fraction or decimal.
+    - boolean (boolean): true or false
+    - character (char): a single character, using single quote like 'A', '5'

+    ATTN: both int and double has limitation. but you don't need to memorize it. but please remember double can declare a number that is larger than int.

+1. Arithmetic Operations